nhselect/step1-training/content/user-guide/administrator/reporting-on-progress/downloading-learner-self-assessment-reports/index.md

 Each row within the Excel file is a Learner.
 For each Learner there are the following columns of data available:

-* **SelfAssessment:** This will always be 'Step 1 Proficiencies – National Proficiency Framework for Registered Nurses in Adult Critical Care' as the report will automatically filter out any other frameworks/passports
+* **SelfAssessment:** Select the appropriate proficiency
 * **Learner:** Surname and First name
 * **LearnerActive:** DLS profile activity status (whether it is currently 'Active' or 'Inactive')
 * **PRN:** Personal Reference Number (PRN), if it was inputted
 * **JobGroup**: Job group (e.g. 'Nursing / Midwifery')
-* **Prompt questions** – If your Trust has setup registration prompts in the platform (e.g. 'Department'), there will be a column per prompt (with a maximum of 6)  These columns will vary depending on which prompts have been set up
+* **Prompt questions** – If your organisation has setup registration prompts in the platform (e.g. 'Department'), there will be a column per prompt (with a maximum of 6)  These columns will vary depending on which prompts have been set up
 * **Registered**: Date and time the Learner registered onto the platform
-* **Enrolled**: Date and time the Learner was enrolled onto the Step 1 Proficiencies
+* **enrolled**: Date and time the Learner was enrolled onto the proficiencies
 * **LastAccessed**: Date and time the Learner last accessed the platform
 * **OptionalProficiencies:** Number of optional proficiencies the Learner has added.
-There are a total of 16 optional proficiencies Learners can add in Step 1, that relate to Renal Replacement Therapy (RRT)
+There are a total of 16 optional proficiencies Learners can add in Steps, that relate to Renal Replacement Therapy (RRT)
-* **SelfAssessedAchieved:** Number of proficiencies self assessed by Learner as 'Achieved' (/656, or /672 if they have added all 16 optional proficiencies to their Step 1)
+* **SelfAssessedAchieved:** Number of proficiencies self assessed by Learner as 'Achieved' (/656, or /672 if they have added all 16 optional proficiencies to their Steps )
-* **ConfirmedResults:** Number of proficiencies confirmed by a Supervisor (/656, or /672 if they have added all 16 optional proficiencies to their Step 1)
+* **ConfirmedResults:** Number of proficiencies confirmed by a Supervisor (/656, or /672 if they have added all 16 optional proficiencies to their Steps )
 * **SignOffRequested**: Whether Learner has requested final sign off from an Educator/Manager
 * **SignOffAchieved:** Whether the Learner has been received final sign off from an Educator/Manager
 * **SignOffReviewed:** Date and time Educator/Manager last responded to final sign off request from Learner